department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/standard-claim.md

 - An event, injury, or illness that happened while you were serving in the military to cause the disability

 **Note:**
 A standard claim usually takes longer to process than a fully developed claim (when you send in all supporting evidence along with your claim).
-[Learn more about fully developed claims](/disability-benefits/claims-process/claim-types/fully-developed-claim/).
+[Get more information about fully developed claims](/disability-benefits/claims-process/claim-types/fully-developed-claim/).